captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 Yes.
 I’ve processed.
 I’m past it.
 It’s been absorbed.
 You know?
 I live with myself very well these days—I like me—I really do—and so now I need you guys to show just a little bit of trust in that.

+---

---- feel like I can’t even breathe sometimes—
+I feel like I can’t even breathe sometimes—

 ---